Billplz/Billplz-for-WooCommerce/readme.txt

 == Changelog ==

 = 3.26.0 =
+* NEW: Added option to activate 2c2p wallet
 * IMPROVED: Using woocommerce_form_field to generate select option
 * IMPROVED: Using wp_remote_retrieve_response_code to prevent unexpected errors
+* IMPROVED: Changed bank name according to Billplz

 = 3.25.6 =
 * NEW: Support for Enable Extra Payment Completion Information